nf-core/taxprofiler/docs/usage.md

 For adapter clipping, you can either rely on the tool's default adapter sequences, or supply your own adapters (`--shortread_qc_adapter1` and `--shortread_qc_adapter2`)
 By default, paired-end merging is not activated.
 In this case paired-end 'alignment' against the reference databases is performed where supported, and if not, supported pairs will be independently classified/profiled.
 If paired-end merging is activated you can also specify whether to include unmerged reads in the reads sent for classification/profiling (`--shortread_qc_mergepairs` and `--shortread_qc_includeunmerged`).
 You can also turn off clipping and only perform paired-end merging, if requested.
 This can be useful when processing data downloaded from the ENA, SRA, or DDBJ (`--shortread_qc_skipadaptertrim`).
 Both tools support length filtering of reads and can be tuned with `--shortread_qc_minlength`.
-Performing length filtering can be useful to remove short (often low sequencing complexity) sequences that result in unspecific classification and therefore slow down runtime during classificationprofiling, with minimal gain.
+Performing length filtering can be useful to remove short (often low sequencing complexity) sequences that result in unspecific classification and therefore slow down runtime during classification/profiling, with minimal gain.

 There is currently one option for long-read Oxford Nanopore processing: [`porechop`](https://github.com/rrwick/Porechop).